Building the foundation for early childhood success

 Investments

-identifying and addressing early childhood developmental delays
+- Detecting and addressing early childhood developmental delays

 Plus, United Way manages Weld County’s Early Childhood Council, which is the primary place for collaboration in order to increase early childhood outcomes in Weld County.